 - Ability to be culturally responsible within an equity, diversity, and inclusion framework.

-- Proficiency with standard office technology (Microsoft Office, Google Suite), social media, and third-party ticketing programs (Eventbrite).
+- Proficiency with standard office technology (Microsoft Office, Google Suite) and social media.

-- Comfortable with occasional light and medium weight lifting (e.g., moving taiko drums).
+- Comfortable with medium weight lifting (i.e., moving taiko drums).

 - Personal vehicle available for work as needed.